Best Places To Visit in Kosovo: 3-Day Itinerary

 Hang out with dogs

-I don’t really know whether this is a typical thing to do in Prizren, but we found a very loyal friend who followed us the entire day.
-We were sooo sad when he suddenly decided to leave us.
+I don’t really know whether this is a typical thing to do in Prizren, but I found a very loyal friend who followed me the entire day.
+I was so sad when he suddenly decided to leave me.